 On Dec.
-23, 2025, AllerVie Health, a leading provider of allergy and immunology services, disclosed a significant data breach exposing personally identifiable information (PII) of a limited number of individuals.
+23, 2025, AllerVie Health, a leading provider of allergy and immunology services, disclosed a data breach exposing personally identifiable information (PII) of a limited number of individuals.
 The incident was the result of a ransomware attack by the ANUBIS group, which claimed responsibility on Nov.
 26, 2025, via a posting on the Tor network.

 On Nov.
 2, 2025, AllerVie Health became aware of the breach, and concluded that a certain amount of sensitive information was accessed by unauthorized threat actors between Oct.
 24, 2025, and Nov.
 3, 2025.
-Upon review, the company determined that the compromised information included sensitive PII, such as Social Security numbers, driver’s license or state ID numbers and names.

 Following the discovery of the ransomware attack, AllerVie Health initiated an investigation and began notifying affected individuals as required by law.
 The company is also offering impacted individuals complimentary credit monitoring and identity protection services through Cyberscout, a TransUnion company.